This topic describes how to create an Ansible Playbook Bundle (APB)

 If you’re unfamiliar with Ansible Playbook Bundles (APBs), view the Ansible Playbook Bundles topic.

-Using the mazer command line tool, you can create an APB using the
+ansible-galaxy command that comes bundled with Ansible, you can create an APB using the

 For example, the following will create a directory structure called

 $ ansible-galaxy init --type apb test-apb-1

 .travis.yml Dockerfile Makefile README.md apb.yml defaults/ main.yml files/ handlers/ main.yml meta/ main.yml playbooks/ deprovision.yml provision.yml tasks/ main.yml templates/ tests/ ansible.cfg inventory test.yml vars/ main.yml